-The first thing you will want to do when antiquing wood is to remove the hardware from the furniture that you are planning to antique.
+The first thing you will want to do when antiquing wood is to remove the hardware from the furniture that you plan to antique.
 Once you have removed the hardware, wipe the furniture clean and tape off the areas you do not want to antique.

 Next, sand down the existing finish on your furniture using the 150-grit sanding block.
-Be careful not to sand down too much or too hard on the surface if you wish to preserve the original color of the furniture.
-If you do not want the piece in the original color, then you can sand a little harder.
+Be careful not to sand down too much or too hard on the surface if you wish to preserve the furniture's original color.
+If you do not want the piece in the original color, you can sand using more pressure.
 The paint and finish in areas that are more likely to experience heavier wear, such as the edges of the furniture, should be sanded down to the raw wood so the stain will adhere better.

 4. Apply darker stain to crevices.

 Fill in the crevices and edges of the furniture with the darker stain using a cloth.
-If you chose to use paint as the darker finish, it needs to be thinned out with water first before applying it.
+If you chose to use paint as the darker finish, it would need to be thinned out with water before applying it.

-To apply your darker finish, soak the clean rag in the liquid and then press it against the sanded pieces of wood, you may need to apply the stain in some areas more than once and wipe off any excess.
+To apply your darker finish, soak the clean rag in the liquid and then press it against the sanded pieces of wood.
+You may need to apply the stain in some areas more than once.
+Make sure to wipe off any excess.

-Once you have applied the dark finish and it has dried, you will want to apply the main color you chose for your furniture (matte paint, chalk paint, or milk paint).
-Our Kansas City movers recommend painting in thin layers; the thinner the layers, the easier it’ll be sand and tweak the finished piece later.
-Avoid using thick coats of paint when applying your main color because it’ll be more difficult to sand down to the look you’re going for when antiquing wood furniture.
+Once you have applied the dark finish and it has dried, you will want to apply the main color.
+Matte paints, chalk paints, and milk paints work best.
+Our Kansas City movers recommend painting in thin layers, as thinner layers make it easier to sand and tweak the finished piece later.

 Wait 24 hours between each coat.
-The second coat will completely cover the excess darker stain underneath it and make the furniture look more natural and authentically antique.
+The second coat will completely cover the excess darker stain underneath and make the furniture appear more natural and authentically antique.

 6. Finishing the look.

-Finally, lightly sand your furniture one more time with the 150-grit sanding block for a bit of a more distressed appearance, stopping now and again to make sure you’re getting the look you want.
-Buff the edges where the dark finished was applied to let it show through the main paint and add to the whole antique aesthetic.
+Finally, lightly sand your furniture one more time with the 150-grit sanding block for a bit of a more distressed appearance.
+You’ll want to stop now and again to make sure you’re getting the look you want.
+Buff the edges where the dark finished was applied to let it show through the main paint and to add to the whole antique aesthetic.